imon001/favorite_places/README.md

 # favorite_place

-### A flutter app that allows users to create a list of their favorite places.
+### A flutter app with **Riverpod (state management tool )** that allows users to create a list of their favorite places.
 It leverages native device features such as accessing the camera, getting the user's location, displaying a map, and storing data on the device.